leorenis/logbook/readme.md

 > - Namespaces are one honking great idea -- let's do more of those!
 >
 > The Zen of Python, by Tim Peters

+[^1]: _The second part (“unless you're Dutch”) is a joke about Guido van Rossum, the creator of Python, who is Dutch._

 Reference: [Zen of python](https://pythonacademy.com.br/zen-of-python)